rhonsby/shortr/README.md

 [Demo](https://shortr.herokuapp.com)

-Shortr, a url shorterner, does exactly what it's suppose to.
+Shortr, a url shortener, does exactly what it's suppose to.